paujie/paujie/README.md

 $welcome$ $to$ $jie's$ $playground.$

-**Product Designer** based in Indonesia.
+**Product Designer** based in Indonesia [^1] .
 I enjoy creating simple digital experiences and helping products feel clearer, easier, and nicer to use.
+Lately, I’ve also been getting into development with React.

+[^1]: **jie** a.k.a Fauzi Ramadhani is a Product Designer with 2 years of experience creating clean, user-focused interfaces and improving digital experiences through thoughtful design.
+You can check jie's design portfolio at his web! or exploring his code-playground here.